 This demo showcases Pedestrian Tracking scenario: it reads frames from an input video sequence, detects pedestrians in the frames, and builds trajectories of movement of the pedestrians in a frame-by-frame manner.
-You can use a set of the following pre-trained models with the demo:

 Upon getting a frame from the input video sequence (either a video file or a folder with images), the app performs inference of the pedestrian detector network.

 After that, the bounding boxes describing the detected pedestrians are passed to the instance of the tracker class that matches the appearance of the pedestrians with the known (already tracked) persons.
 In obvious cases (when pixel-to-pixel similarity of a detected pedestrian is sufficiently close to the latest pedestrian image from one of the known tracks), the match is made without inference of the reidentification network.
 In more complicated cases, the demo uses the reidentification network to make a decision if a detected pedestrian is the next position of a known person or the first position of a new tracked person.

 After that, the application displays the tracks and the latest detections on the screen and goes to the next frame.